-A 529 college savings plan helps students and families save money for college.
+A 529 college savings plan helps students and families save money for college and have financial stability.
 For many families, a 529 plan can help maximize college savings while also providing tax benefits.
 In 2015, Americans saved a total of $258 billion through 529 plans, and this number continues to increase.

 But 529 savings plans can be difficult to understand.
 With so many types of 529 plans — every state offers at least one 529 plan — choosing a 529 plan can feel overwhelming.
 This article covers the different types of college savings plans, common questions and misconceptions about 529 plans, and how to maximize savings with a 529 plan.